-The Rosita Project is comprised of four Texas Commission on Environmental Quality (TCEQ) authorized production areas.
-Production areas 3 and 4 contain limited uranium resources that have yet to be produced.
-Former production areas 1 and 2 consisted of seven wellfields whose groundwater has been restored by the circulation and processing of approximately 1.3 billion gallons of reverse osmosis treated water.
-In 2013, the company completed the final phase of TCEQ required stabilization in production areas 1 and 2.
+The Rosita Project is comprised of four Texas Commission on Environmental Quality (TCEQ) authorized production area authorizations (PAA).
+Production areas 3 and 4 contain limited uranium resources.
+The company completed the final phase of TCEQ required stabilization in production areas 1 and 2.
 The Company began plugging wells in production areas 1 and 2 in 2014 and completed those activities in 2016.
-TCEQ has accepted that plugging was completed in accordance with the approved closure plan.
-Remaining wells for other uses are being transferred or reclassified in order to complete closure of the two former production areas.
 Completion of the surface reclamation in production areas 1 and 2 was temporarily halted in 2019 and resumed in early 2020 with completion anticipated in 2023, pending acceptance by the TCEQ.